CodeTripper/communiK/README.md

 ## Features:

-    1. Send emails/sms/chats by calling a rest endpoint
+    * Send emails/sms/chats by calling a rest endpoint
+    * Add any number of Email/SMS providers by implementing the Notifier Interface
-    2. Stores the notifications to a DB (mongodb) before sending it
+    * Stores the notifications to a DB (mongodb) before sending it
-    3. Register a notification template and pass dynamic data to it via Freemarker
+    * Register a notification template and pass dynamic data to it via Freemarker
-    4. One can send email attachments (html/pdf) which can be build on the fly
+    * One can send email attachments (html/pdf) which can be build on the fly
-    5. Retry the failed notifications via multiple fallback providers
+    * Retry the failed notifications via multiple fallback providers
-    6. Call webhooks on any failure/success
+    * Call webhooks on any failure/success
-    7. Audit the notifications.
+    * Audit the notifications.
-    8. Everything is injected, so one can change any part of the system as required
+    * Everything is injected, so one can change any part of the system as required

 ## Getting Started